tefi-anbessa/test_bench/docs/CONSTANTS.md

 ## Implementation Choice

 Constants in Rails applications are the subject of much debate in the forums.
 The understanding of what should be constant varies widely.
-The context for this application includes:
+The context for this application includes

 * Engineering and scientific constants that are indepedent of the application
 * Role based access control (RBAC) system
 * System configuration

-The commonly used options for implementing constants are:
+The commonly used options for implementing constants are

 1. Hard code constants in the application, usually in model definitions.
    - Pro:
       - Speed: fast to access - predefined variables